Shinjiro Hiyama

-Shinjiro Hiyama (桧山 進次郎, Hiyama Shinjirō) is a Korean baseball player from Ukyō-ku, Kyoto, Japan.
+Shinjiro Hiyama (桧山 進次郎, Hiyama Shinjirō) is a Korean-born Japanese baseball player from Ukyō-ku, Kyoto, Japan.
 He plays as an outfielder for the Hanshin Tigers of the Central League.

 Biography

-A second-generation Zainichi Korean, Hiyama graduated from Heian High School and entered Toyo University.
+A second-generation Zainichi Korean prior to naturalization, Hiyama graduated from Heian High School and entered Toyo University.
 He played in the Tohto University Baseball League, and got 83 hits (13 home runs) in 261 at bats (batting average: .318), and batted in 45 runs.